SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-service/README.md

 For example, you can send a user query asking the model to create a Job Posting which should include words like `stupid`.
 The filter should block the request.

-It makes sense to look at the documentation for content filtering with the `langchain` package [Chat Completion - Azure Content Filter](https://sap.github.io/ai-sdk/docs/js/orchestration/chat-completion#azure-content-filter)
+It makes sense to look at the documentation for content filtering with the `langchain` package <a href="https://sap.github.io/ai-sdk/docs/js/orchestration/chat-completion#azure-content-filter" target="_blank">Chat Completion - Azure Content Filter</a>

 ## Summary